-Because in this day and age, the only two engines that matter – Google and Bing (and some may argue Yahoo, but it’s powered by Bing) – will find and index (put into their results) almost anything all on their own.
+Because in this day and age, there are only two engines that matter: Google and Bing (and some may argue Yahoo, but it’s powered by Bing).
+Both will find and index (put into their results) almost anything on their own.

-Whether or not you actually rank for the words you want to comes down to building quality inbound links to your site.
+Whether or not you rank for the words you want to has nothing to do with being indexed.
+Ranking is dependent on building quality inbound links and (non-Google) traffic to your site.

-It used to just be that these services weren’t “harmful” – just simply useless.
-But in the post Penguin era (Penguin is the name of a filter Google created to punish sites that have a lot of what they consider crappy links), they have the potential to be dangerous.
+It used to be that these services weren’t “harmful.”
+Instead, they were simply useless.
+However, in the post-Penguin era, they have the potential to be dangerous.
+(Penguin is the name of a filter Google created to punish sites with bad links.)

-Planning to purchase those add on “FFA links”?
+Are you also planning to purchase those add-on free for all (FFA) links?
 You might as well light any chance you have of ever ranking in Google on fire and walk away now.

 Still nervous Google or Bing might not find your website?